aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 You can see the our repo (myrepo) is now added to the Helm, and it contains the chart that we stored.

-# Phase 1 Completed 🎉

-Created by Aswin KS.
-Thank you and happy learning!

-## Phase 2 (Work in Progress)

-This branch will introduce production-grade improvements to the Helm chart, including:
-🌱 Phase 2 Goals

-Add resource management (CPU & memory requests/limits).

-Add liveness and readiness probes.

-Make replica count configurable.

-Move configs or environment variables into a ConfigMap.

-Make Service NodePort configurable.

-Update README with Phase 2 instructions.
+# PHASE-2

+## 1️⃣ PART 1: Add requests and limits, injecting configMaps

-1. Add the Requests and limits placeholders in values.yaml file
+### 1. Add the requests and limits placeholders in values.yaml file

-Refer the values.yaml file
+Note: Refer the values.yaml file

 ```
 resources: